nf-core/mhcquant/README.md

 ## Credits

-nf-core/mhcquant was originally written by Leon Bichmann.
+nf-core/mhcquant was originally written by Leon Bichmann, Lukas Heumos and Alexander Peltzer.

 ## Contributions and Support